Tropical curves with a singularity in a fixed point: Classification of tropical curves of maximal dimensional type with a singularity in a fixed point

 In order to get tropical curves of maximal dimensional type, we thus have to study codimension $1$ cones of the secondary fan that are part of the tropical discriminant, and codimension $2$ cones that correspond to a marked subdivision containing a polygon $\conv\{m_a,m_b,m_c,m_d,m_e\}$ with all those points marked and such that $m_a$, $m_b$ and $m_d$ are on a line and $m_c$ and $m_e$ are on a parallel line.
 We do not allow white points in the corresponding marked subdivisions.

+Now we classify top-dimensional cones of $\MaxTrop(\Sing_\K(\Delta))$.
 We go through the classification in \ref{subsec-class} and check what information on the dual tropical curve we can deduce in addition by assuming that there are no white points in the marked subdivision. \begin{enumerate} \item[(a)] Just as in \ref{subsec-class} \ref{class-1} we get tropical curves with a vertex of multiplicity $3$ at $\bx_0=(0,0)$ which is dual to a triangle with one interior lattice point, resp.\ with a $4$-valent vertex at $(0,0)$ whose dual polygon is a quadrangle not covering any other lattice points (see Figure \ref{fig:amax}).

 \item[(b.1)] Let us consider a flag of flats as in \ref{subsec-class} \ref{class-3}.
-Since we do not want any white points, the two gray points have to be of minimal distance to the circuit $Z$, and they have to be vertices of polygons of the subdivision.
+Since we do not want any white points, the two grey points have to be of minimal distance to the circuit $Z$, and they have to be vertices of polygons of the subdivision.
 The first case is that they are on different sides of $Z$ (see Figure \ref{fig:differentsides}).

 Again, we can solve for the coordinates $(x_1,y_1)$ and $(x_2,y_2)$ of the two vertices adjacent to the edge through $(0,0)$.
 Now we know that dual to these vertices, we have two triangles whose third vertices are at the same height.
 If we assume without restriction that the circuit is on the line $\{x=1\}$ and the vertex of the left triangle is at $m_c=(0,0)$, then the equations to solve for $(x_1,y_1)$ and $(x_2,y_2)$ read: